-Water’s Extreme Journey takes visitors on an exciting and important quest for clean water.
-Opening Saturday, February 3.
+Water’s Extreme Journey took visitors on an exciting and important quest for clean water.

-Visitors experience the watershed as a water drop, exploring first hand the science behind the water cycle.
-But it’s not all wet and wild – through powerful interactives and local messaging, visitors realize that daily decisions can immediately improve the watershed in their own backyard.
+Visitors experience the watershed as a water drop, exploring the science behind the water cycle.
+Through powerful interactives and local messaging, learn how daily decisions can immediately improve the watershed in their own backyard.

-Water’s Extreme Journey transforms the visitor into a drop of water entering a watershed, an area of land where water drains and collects into a shared reservoir.
-As visitors will discover, a watershed can be right in their own neighborhood, or as big as the Rocky Mountain region!
+Water’s Extreme Journey transformed you into a drop of water entering a watershed – an area of land where water drains and collects into a shared reservoir.
+As visitors discovered a watershed can be right in their own neighborhood or as big as the Rocky Mountain region!

-Water’s Extreme Journey will be included with general admission to the Museum, and run February 3 to April 29.
+Water’s Extreme Journey was included with general admission to the Museum.